seankmartin/skm-foam/phd/thesis.md

 4. Convergence rate of stats
 5. Theoretical piece based around Anne and Konrad growth rate of neural recordings and the future.
 6. Can include information on matrix stats for comparison.

+## Software section

+Include information about tools in the software section that are openly available to use.